-“Dad stole three grand from me,” my brother mentioned, after his witty and articulate update on the state of the bumblebees and how it is affecting the economy.
+“Dad stole three grand from me,” my brother mentioned, after his witty and articulate update on the state of the bumblebees and how it will be affecting the economy in years to come.

-So I sat at my dad’s wedding dinner and looked at the sumptuous, beef-laden platters and listened to the drama of the three grand, eagerly awaiting the moment when I was alone with my dad, so I could mention it.
+So I sat at my dad’s wedding dinner and looked at the sumptuous, beef-laden platters Romania is known for and listened to the drama of the "three grand," eagerly awaiting the moment when I could be alone with my dad, so I could mention it.

 “That’s ridiculous,” my father said, when we took a walk in the fresh air later in the evening.
 I of course had known it was ridiculous but just wanted to have that moment of sharing, bonding, with my dad, more amusement on my part than his.
-He said that if anything, my brother had taken money from him, mostly in the form of bills that my dad has paid of my brother’s without being reimbursed.
+He said that if anything, my brother had taken money from him, mostly in the form of bills my dad has paid for my brother without being reimbursed.

 After I had returned to Chicago and was asked how the wedding was, I said, “My brother is a living tribute to my family’s deepest ancestral dysfunctions.”

-Where I am hyperaware of any shred of victimhood, or feeling of financial lack, and consequently change my attitude or my energy or my verbiage on the spot, my brother spouts it out, uncontrolled; our ancestral lack is running his life.
+Where I am hyperaware of any shred of victimhood in myself, or feeling of financial lack, and consequently change my attitude or my energy or my verbiage on the spot, my brother spouts it out, uncontrolled.
+Our ancestral lack is running his life.

 I have been told that our ancestors were shepherds—that my father’s father was a shepherd.
-It is an absolutely stunning realization to me, that my edge—it is just an edge and not a full-blown acted out fear, not a shadow that I’d don and act out of at a wedding dinner for example---that my edge of slight, teeny tiny fear of homelessness stems from these shepherds.
+It was an absolutely stunning realization to me, that my edge—it is just an edge and not a full-blown, acted out fear, not a shadow I’d don and display at a wedding dinner, for example---that my edge of slight, teeny, tiny fear of homelessness stems from these shepherds.
 My life made so much more sense, once I’d learned of the shepherds.
-No wonder I dislike and fear moving.
-No wonder I was destined to choose a husband who would lose all of our money, plus. --plus enough more to keep us in debt forever.
+No wonder I dislike and dread moving.
+No wonder I was destined to choose a husband who would lose all of our money, plus--plus just enough more to keep us in debt forever.
 And I had imagined we were vampires.

 I would like to be able to break in now with a riveting drama.
-Something that ties together the one wine cup, with our inheritance.
-This is all I have: my brother and I have three alcoholic grandparents, just short of 100% destiny toward self-destruction.
-So we as siblings inherited a wine cup, but only one.
+Something that ties together the one wine cup with our inheritance.
+But this is all I have: my brother and I have three alcoholic grandparents, just short of 100% destiny toward self-destruction.
+So we, as siblings, inherited a wine cup, but only one.
 And he got it.
-It could have been a silver spoon, but nooo.
-If you do the genetics, there is a certain probability, a likelihood of who will inherit being a victim to alcohol: 50-50.
+It could have been a silver spoon, but no. If you do the genetics, there is a certain probability, a likelihood of who will inherit being a victim to alcohol: it's 50-50.
 I win.